-Buying a camera in Hong Kong remains popular with overseas tourists from the UK and US.
+Buying a camera in Hong Kong remains popular with overseas tourists from the United Kingdom and the United States.
 In truth, the rock-bottom deals that gained Hong Kong a reputation for cheap cameras are long gone, but you can still find models at lower prices than at home.
-The selection of cameras, lenses and other photography gear is also excellent.
+The selection of cameras, lenses, and other photography gear is also excellent.
 Read on to find out about where to buy and the scams to look out for.

 Absolutely, but the bargains aren’t as deep or as easy to find as they once were.
 Whether buying a camera in Hong Kong is cheaper than in your home country will mostly depend on what type of camera you want to buy.

-Those looking to pick up a cheapish, brand name digital camera are likely to find prices very similar to online retailers in the US and UK.
-Hong Kong does have some very cheap, knock-off digital cameras that you’ll pay no more than a handful of dollars for—think Nicon and Pentaz.
-The catch is they’re unlikely to last more than a few months and occupy a legal gray area.
+Those looking to pick up a cheapish, brand-name digital camera are likely to find prices very similar to online retailers in the United States and the United Kingdom.
+Hong Kong does have some very cheap, knock-off digital cameras that you’ll pay no more than a handful of dollars for—think Nikon and Pentax.
+The catch is that they’re unlikely to last more than a few months and occupy a legal gray area.

 Where to Buy Cheap Cameras

 Unfortunately, many of these are complete tourist traps—especially those in and around Nathan Road in Tsim Sha Tsui.
-Hong Kong’s independent camera shops are not, as a rule, a good place to seek advice on purchases as the seller will likely recommend the stock they want to shift rather than the camera you really need.
-And, while scams and cons while not as widespread in Hong Kong as rumors suggest, they do happen (and they happen more frequently with camera purchases).
+Hong Kong’s independent camera shops are not, as a rule, a good place to seek advice on purchases as the seller will likely recommend the stock he or she wants to shift rather than the camera you really need.
+And, while scams and cons are not as widespread in Hong Kong as rumors suggest, they do happen (and they happen more frequently with camera purchases).

-Stanley Street on Hong Kong Island has a number of well-regarded independent, camera shops while Tung Cheung Camera (Shop 301, 3/F, 18 Hanoi Road, Tsim Sha Tsui) is regularly lauded for its selection and service.
-For cheaper prices head to the Sim City mall (Shan Tung Street) in Mongkok.
-The shops and small kiosks here don't do great customer service, but they happen to do great camera prices.
+Stanley Street on Hong Kong Island has a number of well-regarded independent, camera shops while Tin Cheung Camera is regularly lauded for its selection and service.
+For cheaper prices, head to the Sim City mall (Shantung Street) in Mong Kok.
+The shops and small kiosks here don't offer great customer service, but they happen to do great camera prices.

-You need to have done your research and know what you want.
-Research the price in your home country and in reputable chain stores in Hong Kong like Broadway and Fortress.
+You should do your research and know what you want in a camera.
+Research the price in your home country and in reputable chain stores in Hong Kong such as Broadway and Fortress.
 This will put you in a good position to negotiate a sensible price.

-Remember, if you’re buying an electronic product in Hong Kong it’s unlikely that the manufacturer's warranty will be valid in your home country.
+Remember, if you’re buying an electronic product in Hong Kong, it’s unlikely that the manufacturer's warranty will be valid in your home country.
 If you have a problem or a fault, you’ll be on your own.
-The plugs on Hong Kong products are the three-pronged British type.
+Keep in mind that the plugs on Hong Kong products are the three-pronged British type.

 Some products won’t even have a warranty in Hong Kong.
-Many of the products sold in Hong Kong are not direct stocked from the manufacturer.
-Known as parallel or gray imports these products don’t have any warranty or manufacturer support.
+Many of the products sold in Hong Kong are not directly stocked from the manufacturer.
+Known as parallel or gray imports, these products don’t have any warranty or manufacturer support.